August 27, 2017

 By simply applying a few classes to a

-div the CSS library allows me to create columns and rows of varied widths.
+div the CSS library allows me to create columns and rows of varying widths.

 html structure required is as follows: